Friday, April 15, 2016

 In the moment of eerie quietness that ensued, the friends avoided each other’s eyes.
 Even their faces betrayed their uneasiness as they grappled with their thoughts.

 Hans blushed finally.
-“I can see a growing insanity all around us, Karl.
+“I can see growing insanity all around us, Karl.
 It is eating deeper and deeper into our beloved Germany.
 I wonder if something can be done about it.
 It is as if it must reach its logical conclusion,” he said in a brooding voice.

 “I see no insanity.”